syncfusion-content/flutter-docs/Flutter/range-selector/accessibility.md

 ## Screen reader

-The [`SfRangeSelector`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector-class.html) can easily be accessed by screen readers.
+The [`SfRangeSelector`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector-class.html) can be accessed by screen readers.
 The default reading format for start thumb is `The start value is ${values.start}` and end thumb is `the end value is ${values.end}`.
 You can change the reading format using the [`semanticFormatterCallback`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/semanticFormatterCallback.html) property.

-For android, you can adjust the value of each thumb by tapping it and then pressing the volume buttons to increase or decrease the value.
+For android, you can adjust the value of each thumb by moving the focus to the thumb and then pressing the volume buttons to increase or decrease the value.

-For iOS, you can adjust the value of each thumb by tapping it and then swiping up or down to increase or decrease the value respectively.
+For iOS, you can adjust the value of each thumb by moving the focus to the thumb and then swiping up or down to increase or decrease the value respectively.

 {% tabs %}
 {% highlight Dart %}